lvulliard/BioCircos.R/README.md

 ## Introduction

-This package allows to implement in 'R' Circos-like vizualizations of genomic data, as proposed by the BioCircos.js JavaScript library, based on the JQuery and D3 technologies.
+This package allows to implement in 'R' Circos-like visualizations of genomic data, as proposed by the BioCircos.js JavaScript library, based on the JQuery and D3 technologies.
 For a complete list of all the parameters available, please refer to the package documentation.